 Once yields have been determined at each maturity point, spot rates can be derived (based on a methodology termed “bootstrapping”).
 These spot rates are then applied to a given set of projected benefit cash flows, and a present value determined.
 Often, a flat/single equivalent discount rate consistent with that present value is calculated and used to represent the valuation result.

 The example below reflects a very long duration cash flow (e.g., that for a deferred income annuity), along with the application of The Terry Group’s moderate or baseline yield curve:

 Variations in Discount Rate Outcomes

-The Terry Group’s August portfolio includes 90 bonds with maturities beyond 30 years, 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of possible extrapolation approaches:
+The Terry Group’s August portfolio includes 430 bonds with adjusted maturities beyond 30 years, almost 90 of which have adjusted maturities beyond 40 years.
+This information enables a range of fairly robust extrapolation approaches: